-Forensic Audit is required for a specific purpose like finding the fraud or any misrepresentation of financial statementFinancial StatementFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
-These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. by examining the past transaction and collecting evidence which will prove that some fraud has happened and that can be used in court for legal proceedings.
-Whereas internal audit is basically focused on compliance, Polices, accounting standards & other control that companies need to follow for their operation.
+A forensic audit is required for a specific purpose like finding the fraud or any misrepresentation of a financial statementFinancial StatementFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. by examining the past transaction and collecting evidence that will prove that some fraud has happened and can be used in court for legal proceedings.
+Whereas internal audit is focused on compliance, policies, accounting standards, and other controls that companies need to follow for their operation.

 This article has been a guide to Forensic Audit and its meaning.
-Here we discuss steps for conducting forensic audit along with its example, reasons, and differences from internal audit.
+Here we discuss steps for conducting a forensic audit, along with its example, reasons, and differences from internal audit.
 You may learn more about financing from the following articles –